 Working Alternatives to Re-cropping Marginal Lands

-– Adult Forage Field Day events – Two planned in 2008
+Adult Forage Field Day events – Several events were planned for 2009-2010.

-– Grazing Costs Comparison Bulletin – Scheduled for 2008 completion
+Grazing Costs Comparison Bulletin – Scheduled for 2009 completion.

-Collection of Data from CRP Farm demonstrations – Annual report of results planned.
+Collection of Data from demonstrations – Annual report of results completed.

 Impacts and Contributions/Outcomes

-The transfer of knowledge was much greater by taking the information and experience gain with the on-farm work to conferences, meetings, workshops, etc. In 2008, speakers, exhibits, or displays on the farm activities reached 1,065 people at six off-farm events.
+Southern Iowa Forage & Livestock now focuses their education efforts on projects held at other locations.
+The transfer of knowledge is much greater by taking the information and experience to conferences, meetings, workshops, etc. In 2009 – 2010, activities sponsored by SIFLC reached 1300 people at events.
 We feel this is a major accomplishment in our educational efforts.

 This education brings many benefits to the current and future producers of grazing livestock.
 First it exposes them to improved methods of management.
 Different styles of rotational grazing demonstrated show a variety of ways to “do the right thing”.
-Similarly, the many different styles of livestock watering systems demonstrated (pond limited access, solar pumped, siphon, rural water, etc.) allow people to see directly what works (or does not work well) for us on site.
-By taking this information off-site to producer meetings, it gives them access to new ideas and viable alternates to consider in management decisions.
+It allows people to see directly what works offsite, in the real world.
+By having this information off-site to producer meetings, it gives them access to new ideas and viable alternates to consider in management decisions.

 Southern Iowa Forge & Livestock